hashicorp/terraform-provider-google/website/docs/d/google_container_engine_versions.html.markdown

 Terraform will attempt to get or infer the location (zone or region) in the following order:
 1. `zone` from data source config
 2. `region` from data source config
-3. Provider-default zone
+3. Provider-level zone
-4. Provider-default region IF default zone is not given.
-If provider-default zone is given but you wish to use a regional location, please specify it explicitly in the data source.
+4. Provider-level region if no zone is given at provider-level.
+If provider-level zone is given but you wish to use a regional location, please specify it in the data source.

 ## Attributes Reference